litiwu/omdb-movies-search/README.md

 # Me Movies

-A modern solution for easy to use movie searches.
+A minimalistic and easy to use movie searcher.

 ## To Access The Website: